rof20004/Lyze-Banfico-Api/README.md

 `API first approach` - We recommend you to create API specification for your product first or provide us swagger files post-development.

 #### API Product Implementation
-Use this GitLab repository to implement your APIs - in any popular languages (Node here in this instance).
+Use this GitLab repository to implement your APIs - in any popular languages ([NodeJS in this instance](development.md)).

 #### CI/CD
 We will support you with CI/CD.
 The GitLab CI/CD is defined here for this Node project.
 Once the build is successful, it will be deployed on the cloud.
 The API product will be deployed here - <https://api.faas-demo.faas.orufin.io> #TODO needs update